timofeysie/heroes2/README.md

 ```
 "start": "node server.js"
 ```
-This how we do it locally, however, the logs on Heroku say this:
+This is how we do it locally, however, the logs on Heroku say this:
 ```
 2016-09-11T06:09:59.426976+00:00 app[web.1]: Error: Cannot find module '/app/server.js'
 ```